 - Financial Statements

-After the closing of the annual accounts, a complete Statutory Report on the financial statements is prepared by the chartered accountant and audited by the external auditor.
+After the closing of the annual accounts, a complete statutory report on the financial statements is prepared by the chartered accountant and audited by the external auditor.
 This report is made on a consolidated basis and reflects both IALA and WWA’s activities.
 It consists of:

 the consolidated Balance sheet (common to both activities)